Originally from our VitalSigns newsletter, this article identifies the “Four Cs of Trust” and introduces an approach to earn trust.

-In the last issue we talked about paying attention to trust as a two-way street, and using your feelings of distrust as a “barometer” to measure how others trust you.
+In the last trust post, I talked about paying attention to trust as a two-way street, and using your feelings of distrust as a “barometer” to measure how others trust you.
 If you practiced the “trust test” you probably found some people and situations where your trust level is not high.
 Do you believe those people have less trust in you too?

 Trust is built from the Trust Cs: